 Let your hair down

 If you're in need of a bit more adventure, there's plenty to keep you happy near to Criccieth.
 Pwllheli is home to a busy marina.
-Along with sleek-looking yachts, you'll find Plas Heli, the new National Sailing Academy.
-Here kids over 14 and parents too can have a go at sailing or stand up paddleboarding.
-A short hop from here is Glasfryn Parc Activity Centre where there's literally something for everyone - wakeboarding and kayaking, bowling, archery, go karting and clay pigeon shooting.
+Along with sleek-looking yachts, you'll find plenty to enjoy and see.
+A short hop from here is Glasfryn Parc Activity Centre, where there's literally something for everyone - wakeboarding and kayaking, bowling, archery, go karting and clay pigeon shooting.

 There are all sorts of sea-borne adventures to be had elsewhere around the Llŷn Peninsula too.
 At buzzing Abersoch and Aberdaron you can have a go at sailing, kayaking and windsurfing.
 Or why not hop on a boat at Port Meudwy for a wildlife spotting expedition to Ynys Enlli (Bardsey Island) famous for its seals, porpoises and myriad birdlife?